 Land use rights are initially measured at cost.
 Following initial recognition, land use rights are measured at cost less accumulated amortisation and accumulated impairment losses.
-The land use rights are amortised over their lease terms or rights to use period.
+The land use rights are amortised over their lease terms or rights to use period range from 20 to 30 years.